1. What is causing the pain and how did I get it?

 - Education: pain and stiffness in the neck can be a scary experience, and understanding the extent of the injury will make it a less intimidating experience.
 The physiotherapist will also explain to you how certain activities and movements should be avoided to aid recovery.

-- Release of tight and overuse muscles with Shockwave Therapy or self-trigger point release technique
+- Release of tight and overuse muscles with self-trigger point release technique

 - Correction of posture